kyma-project/template-operator/README.md

 This makes it easy to create or configure resources that do not need to wait for the dependency.
 For example, ConfigMap can be created even before a Deployment that must wait for an API to be present.
 While this forces controllers to include a case where the dependency is absent, we encourage eventual consistency and do not enforce a strict lifecycle model on the modules.
 - Discoverability is handled not through a registry or server but through a declarative configuration.
-Every module is installed through `ModuleTemplate`, which is semantically the same as registering an operator in an OLM registry or `CatalogSource`.
+Every module is installed through ModuleTemplate, which is semantically the same as registering an operator in an OLM registry or `CatalogSource`.
-`ModuleTemplate`, however, is a normal CR and can be installed on Control Plane.
+ModuleTemplate, however, is a normal CR and can be installed on Control Plane.
 This allows multiple Control Planes to offer differing modules simply at configuration time.
-Also, we do not use file-based catalogs to maintain our catalog but maintain every `ModuleTemplate` through [Open Component Model](https://ocm.software/), an open standard to describe software artifact delivery.
+Also, we do not use file-based catalogs to maintain our catalog but maintain every ModuleTemplate through [Open Component Model](https://ocm.software/), an open standard to describe software artifact delivery.

 Regarding release channels for operators, Lifecycle Manager operates at the same level as OLM.
-However, with `Kyma`, we ensure the bundling of `ModuleTemplate` to a specific release channel.
+However, with Kyma, we ensure the bundling of ModuleTemplate to a specific release channel.
-We are heavily inspired by the way that OLM handles release channels, but we do not have an intermediary `Subscription` that assigns the catalog to the channel.
-Instead, every module is already delivered in `ModuleTemplate` in a channel.
+We are heavily inspired by the way that OLM handles release channels, but we do not use an intermediary Subscription that assigns the catalog to the channel.
+Instead, every module is already delivered in ModuleTemplate in a channel's ModuleTemplate.

-There is a distinct difference in the `ModuleTemplate` parts.
+There is a distinct difference in the ModuleTemplate parts.
-`ModuleTemplate` contains not only a specification of the operator to be installed through a dedicated layer.
+ModuleTemplate contains not only a specification of the operator to be installed through a dedicated layer.
 It also consists of a set of default values for a given channel when installed for the first time.
 When you install an operator from scratch using Kyma, the module is already initialized with a default set of values.
 However, when upgrading, Lifecycle Manager is not expected to update the values to new defaults.
 Instead, it is a way for module developers to prefill their operators with instructions based on a given environment (the channel).
-Note that these default values are static once installed, and are not updated unless a new module installation occurs, even when the content of `ModuleTemplate` changes.
+Note that these default values are static once installed, and are not updated unless a new module installation occurs, even when the content of ModuleTemplate changes.
 This is because a customer is expected to be able to change the settings of the module CR at any time without the Kyma ecosystem overriding it.
 Thus, the module CR can also be treated as a customer or runtime-facing API that allows us to offer typed configuration for multiple parts of Kyma.